BrushXue/Z170i-Pro-Gaming-Hackintosh/README.md

 # ASUS Z170i Pro Gaming Hackintosh Tutorial
 [中文版本](README_zh-cn.md)

-This tutorial works perfectly on macOS Catalina (10.15.3).
+This tutorial works perfectly on macOS Catalina (10.15.4).
 FCPX GPU rendering works smoothly.
 Supports sleep, Airdrop and Handoff.

 ![image](Screenshot_en-us.png)

+## Update 2
+Updated to macOS Catalina 10.15.4.

+Updated [Clover](https://github.com/CloverHackyColor/CloverBootloader) to r5107 and all kexts to the latest version.

+If you are updating from previous version and moved all kexts to `/Library/Extensions`, please move them back to `/EFI/CLOVER/kexts/Other` as kernel extensions are now [deprecated](https://developer.apple.com/support/kernel-extensions/) by Apple.
 ## Update 1
 Updated [Clover](https://github.com/CloverHackyColor/CloverBootloader) to r5104 and all kexts to the latest version.

 Swtiched from [FakeSMC](https://github.com/RehabMan/OS-X-FakeSMC-kozlek) to [VirtualSMC](https://github.com/acidanthera/VirtualSMC).

-(Optional) Move all kexts to `/Library/Extensions`.
+~~(Optional) Move all kexts to `/Library/Extensions`.~~

 ## Hardware
 | Item | Brand | Model | Driver | Comment |